davidlaprade/davidlaprade.github.io/_posts/2022-12-16-aave-rebasing.md

 98.93e18 aPolyDAI would be multiplied by the liquidity index of 1.01083, resulting a withdrawable balance of 100 DAI.

-But over time, as the liquidity index increases, it results in a net positive aToken balance, since the stored balance is being multiplied by a larger number than it was initially divided by.
+But over time, as the liquidity index increases, it results in a net positive aToken balance, since the stored balance is being multiplied by a larger number than the deposit was initially divided by.

 #### A Toy Example